 Parking P2 (Stóri-Leirdalur): https://www.parka.is/pay/volcanoskali/

 According to parka.is, the payment is necessary to pay for the infrastructure on-site and its maintenance.
 The intention is to make access better and increase people's safety.
 The parking lots are monitored with cameras and if parking is unpaid, an additional fee is added and a bank claim is created.
-The claim usually goes out one day later, so if you have trouble paying on-site, you are able to finish the payment when you arrive back at your hotel.
+The claim usually goes out one day later, so if you have trouble paying on-site, you can finish the payment when you arrive back at your hotel.

 For further questions regarding the parking, please contact fagradalshraun@gmail.com (P1 parking) or gsteins@hi.is (P2 parking).